keenanbernard/rag/README.md

 This project demonstrates a **Retrieval-Augmented Generation (RAG)** pipeline for answering questions from a given PDF document using Python, LangChain, and OpenAI's GPT model.

+RAG stands for Retrieval-Augmented Generation.
+It is a framework designed to enhance the capabilities of language models by combining retrieval-based techniques with generative language models.

+---

+## How RAG Works:

+Retrieval:
+A retriever fetches relevant information (e.g., from a database, documents, or embeddings) based on a query.
+The retriever uses techniques like semantic search (e.g., vector similarity) to find the most relevant chunks of data.

+Augmented Generation:
+The retrieved information is passed as context to a generative model (like GPT-4) to generate a response.
+The generative model uses the retrieved data to produce more accurate, contextually aware answers.

+---

 ## Features

 - Extracts text from PDF files.